itsjoel/itsjoel.github.io/_drafts/python_story_lib.md

 1. `text`, which, like in the `story()` object, is formatted using a system described later in this documentation.
 2. `options`, a dictionary containing every option in this decision point that the player has to choose from, and what point to go to depending which option they choose.
 This is in this form: `{'NAME_OF_OPTION_IN_CAPS': 'name of story point to go to if this decision is chosen',...}`.

 When the decision point comes up in the story, it will display its text, then prompt the player for their choice.
-The choices are fuzzy-matched by attempting to match the letters that the players puts in with the corresponding letters in the choices.
-For example, if the options are `Python` and `Javascript`, the input `Java` will match `Javascript`, as those 4 letters of that input match the first 4 letters of that choice.
+The choices are fuzzy-matched by attempting to case-insensitively match the letters that the player puts in with the corresponding letters in the choices.
+For example, if the options are `Python` and `Javascript`, the input `java` will match `Javascript`, as all 4 letters of the input match the first 4 letters of that choice.

 **important**: every option that the player has should start with a different letter to reduce errors in fuzzy matching.